 18. The College and any other entity that governs the placement and the actual workplace will both have demonstrably operative Safeguarding Policies.

-19. All STFE students prior to commencing their placement will have completed a Learning Module about the University’s Code of Conduct as well as additional learning about Safeguarding, including safeguarding processes particular to their denomination.
+19. All STFE students in the early part of the Unit will complete a Learning Module about the University’s Code of Conduct as well as additional learning about Safeguarding.
+Additionally, Colleges will ensure that Safeguarding processes particular to their denomination are fully undersood by their STFE students.

 20. Issues regarding the care and safeguarding of children, young people, and vulnerable adults, and the exercise of professional ministry standards should also be incorporated in the teaching and discussions within each STFE Unit